Ha-Duong-88/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/80140082/118376399-94aefc00-b57c-11eb-9dbb-ce9a9ebcda7c.png)

+# Summary
-3) In comparison, for the most active weather station, we had a count of 2772 with:
+In comparison, for the most active weather station, we had a count of 2772 with:
       * minimum temperature of 54.0, maximum temperature of 85.0, and an average temperature of 71.6 for June
       * minimum temperature of 58.0, maximum temperature of 79.0, and an average temperature of 69.9 for December